Should you settle your legal case prior to commencing court proceedings? Discover what’s involved in a Pre-Litigation Settlement Offer.

 - Breakdown of machinery or equipment where the employer is not reasonably responsible for the breakdown; and

-- For any stoppage of work for which the employer cannot reasonably be held responsible (such as due to inclement weather).
-Standing down an employee as a result of the COVID-19 pandemic will commonly fall within this category.
+- Any stoppage of work for which the employer cannot reasonably be held responsible (such as due to inclement weather).
+Standing down an employee as a result of the COVID-19 pandemic will generally fall within this category.

-It is also important to consider whether an employee can be stood down under the terms of their employment contract, relevant award or an enterprise agreement.
-The terms of the employment contract or enterprise agreement may enable the employer to stand down an employee for other reasons, in addition to the limited circumstances under the legislation.
-However, the contract or agreement may also provide that an employee is entitled to a specified period of notice or a consultation prior to being stood down, though this is not a requirement under the Act.
+It is also important to consider whether an employee can relevantly be stood down pursuant to the terms of their employment contract, or alternatively under a relevant award or enterprise agreement.
+The terms of the employment contract or enterprise agreement may enable the employer to stand down an employee for other reasons outside of the limited circumstances provided for under the legislation.
+Conversely, the employment contract or agreement may provide terms to the benefit of the employee, including things such as the employee being entitled to a specified period of notice or a consultation prior to being stood down.
+However, the inclusion of such terms is not a requirement under the Act.

 Can an employee be “usefully employed”?

-Such options can include, but are not limited to:
+Such options may include, but are not limited to:

 - Implementing a work-from-home arrangement;

-- Reaching an agreement with an employee regarding a change in duties or a change in work hours;
+- Reaching an agreement with an employee regarding a change in duties or work hours;

 - Allowing the employee to access paid or unpaid leave; or